 After completing the police academy, Deputy Groves was hired at the Mechanicsburg Police Department as a patrolman in March of 2015.
-In August of the same year, Deputy Groves was hired as a reserve deputy for the Clark County Sheriff’s office.
-Deputy Groves volunteered his time and worked in the jail before being hired full time in November of 2015.
-Deputy Groves accomplishments include being assigned as an officer in charge of the jail division, a field training officer for new deputies and Critical Incident Training certified.
+In August of the same year, Deputy Groves was hired as a reserve deputy for the Clark County Sheriff’s Office.
+He volunteered his time and worked in the Jail Division before being hired full time in November of 2015.
+Then, in 2020, he was assigned to the Uniform Road Patrol division.
+Deputy Groves accomplishments include being assigned as an officer in charge of the Jail Division, a Field Training Officer (F.T.O.) for new deputies and is Critical Incident Training (C.I.T.) certified.

 Springfield Clark Career Technology Center: Deputy Adam Anderson

 Deputy Adam Anderson has been with the Clark County Sheriffs Office since May of 2009.
 He is currently assigned to Springfield Clark Career Technology Center.
 In his spare time he enjoys volunteering/participating in 4H, camping, boating and fishing while spending time with his family.

 Click here to E-mail Deputy Anderson